-Gastric bypass surgery is the primary surgical procedure done at the Weight and Wellness Center.
+Gastric bypass surgery is the primary surgical procedure done at the Weight and Wellness Center in downtown Boston.
 For some severely obese people, gastric restrictive surgery may offer the best long-term solution.

 A minimally invasive procedure with long-term results